ivoras/goestimators/README.md

 This algorithm was implemented from scratch, mostly by reading the [Wikipedia article](https://en.wikipedia.org/wiki/Bloom_filter).
 It uses the Murmur3 function for the 64-bit hash implementation.

-For performance reasons, there are only two supported Bloom filter sizes: 256-bit, and 65536-bit.
+For performance reasons, there are only two supported Bloom filter sizes: 256-bit (which is 32 bytes), and 65536-bit (8 KiB).
 The 256-bit Bloom filter implements two hash functions (k=2), and the 65536-bit one implements four hash functions (k=4).